 Most people forget that investing in property costs more than just buying the property in question.
 You have to add on a myriad of costs and tax is probably one of the last on the list for most people.
-Of course, if you’re a professional real estate investor, then you’ll know all the hidden and forgotten costs but first-time investors might not be so informed.
-This is why we wanted to draft a list of the states with highest property tax rates in the United States!
+Of course, if you’re a professional real estate investor, then you’ll know all the hidden and forgotten costs but first-time investors might not be so informed about state property taxes.
+This is why we wanted to draft a list of the states with the highest property taxes in the United States!

 As it is not set by the federal government, property tax varies from state to state.
 We’re not saying that it should be your primary concern, but knowing the property tax of the state you want to invest in is pretty important if you want to ensure your investment cost breakdown is sound.

 Property taxes do change every year and they depend on the value of your property, so knowing what you’re getting into is key.
 If you’re looking at investing in smaller-value properties then property tax won’t be a critical factor but for those looking to invest in bigger properties aimed at families, property tax could get expensive and it could do so very quickly.